Grief Counseling and Spiritual Depth Psychotherapy in Oakland, CA

 We don’t heal from grief; we heal through it.

-Navigating the Waves of Grief: A Journey Toward Healing
+The Waves of Grief: A Journey of Soul and Self

 Grief: It’s Not One-Size-Fits-All